antevens/boatcontrol/README.md

 Feel free to modify this to suit your own needs or have it made as it's currently configured.
-Be careful when upgrading circuit breakers to not exceed the current/thermal capacity of the board, and note that upgrading circuits may require also upgrading current sensors if they are installed.
+Be careful when upgrading circuit breakers to not exceed the current/thermal capacity of the board.

 # Key features
 * All components are through-hole for field maintenance on moving platforms and secure attachment for vibration and G loads.